FULL LIST OF SERVICES

-We offer quality home inspections at all phases of construction, including pre & post-pour, pre-drywall, final walkthrough, and 11th month warranty inspections.
+We offer quality home inspections at all phases of construction, including pre-pour foundation, pre-drywall, final walkthrough, and 11th-month warranty inspections.
 Each inspection includes a written report to help you work with your builder to ensure the house is built correctly to provide years of enjoyment.
 For more information on new construction inspections, click here.

 Take control back when selling your home by hiring Veteran Home Inspections to do a Move-In Certified™ inspection before you list it.
 This inspection will let you know the potential sticking points from the buyer’s inspection so you can address them ahead of time.
-By doing this, you can help alleviate last minute negotiations and get the best price for you house.
+By doing this, you can help alleviate last-minute negotiations and get the best price for your house.
 These inspections can also help sell your home faster.
 For more information on Move-In Certified™ inspections, click here.

 We have inspected commercial properties ranging from late 1800s homes being used as commercial space all the way up to an 875,000SF new construction office building.
 We offer competitive rates on commercial properties to make sure you know what you are purchasing.
 We can also do pre-listing inspections on a property you’re selling to help with disclosure requirements.
 For more information on commercial property inspections, click here.

-Veteran Home Inspections can provide you with a full Wood Destroying Insect Report during your home inspection (TDA License #0760784).
-In addition to looking for termites, we also look for several other wood destroying insects, such as carpenter ants, carpenter bees, powder post beetles, old house borers, and more.
+Veteran Home Inspections can provide you with a full Wood Destroying Insect Report during your home inspection (TDA License #0787117).
+In addition to looking for termites, we also look for several other wood-destroying insects, such as carpenter ants, carpenter bees, powder post beetles, old house borers, and more.
 We also look for conducive conditions that can easily lead to future infestations.
 Click here for more information on Wood Destroying Insect inspections.

 Veteran Home Inspections is certified to inspect and test for mold.
 We not only collect samples for laboratory analysis, we conduct a comprehensive inspection of the building to determine sources of moisture or other issues that may be leading to the mold issue in the first place.
-With years of experience and the right equipment, we can normally point to the source of the issue to allow you to not only address the mold issue, but also fix the cause so it doesn’t come back after remediation.
+With years of experience and the right equipment, we can normally point to the source of the issue to allow you to not only address the mold issue but also fix the cause so it doesn’t come back after remediation.
+We can also perform mold assessment consultations, which include writing the remediation protocols and performing post-remediation testing.
 For more information on mold testing and inspections, click here.